SujeethFoundation/sujeethfoundation.github.io/_posts/2025-04-03-Career-Circle-Volunteer-FAQ.markdown

 title:  "Career Circle Volunteer FAQ"
 date:   2025-04-03 00:00:00 -0600
 categories: [announcements]
-excerpt: "The Career Circle Program is a 6-week virtual mentorship initiative aimed at helping college juniors navigate the job search process.
-Each week, mentors guide students through topics such as self-assessment, resume building, networking, interviews, and follow-up strategies.
-Mentors provide valuable support, share personal experiences, and offer actionable advice, fostering a nurturing environment where students can ask questions and gain insight from experienced professionals.
-As a mentor, your role is to encourage, guide, and share your experiences.
-While you won’t be grading or evaluating students, you will help them reflect on their goals, overcome challenges, and build confidence.
-You can engage with students during sessions and outside of them through LinkedIn.
-The sessions involve active discussions, videos, and exercises, so it’s important to prepare ahead of time to contribute meaningfully.
-Building relationships with your mentees is key to making the most of this mentorship experience."
+excerpt: "Find detailed answers to common questions about the Sujeeth Foundation's Career Circle Program for mentors.
+Learn about the program's structure, including weekly themes like self-assessment, resume building, and networking.
+Understand how to engage with students, the logistics of joining sessions, and how to best support students through open communication and constructive feedback.
+Discover tips on preparing for sessions, building relationships, and making the most of your mentorship experience."
 ---
 # Mentor FAQ – Sujeeth Foundation Career Circle